manydeps/manydeps-ginac/README.md

 since it only works changing directory to build folder (pattern "cd build && cmake ..").
 The failure happens with "AsmUnderscode.cmake" test, and some attempts to solve this issue have currently failed.

+### Fix on `factor.cpp` file

+We cannot use C++20 due to linking errors in windows, so we take C++17.
+However, file `factor.cpp` uses designated initializers from c++20, and need to fix that.
+Please apply that patch in tools/patch before building!

 ## License